“Don’t focus on having a great blog. Focus on producing a blog that’s great for your readers.”

 I want to start by saying, we cannot go through life without making any mistakes.

-I can say for sure when it comes to blogging, you WILL make many – that’s just the harsh reality of having a blog…
+I can say for sure that when it comes to blogging, you WILL make many – that’s just the harsh reality of having a blog…

 It’s just a fact and we grow and learn from all those mistakes and become better bloggers and biz women for it!

 I’ve wanted to give up sooooooo many times, but I didn’t – I carried on, pushing through the madness and chaos of all the things swimming around my brain and I’m so glad I did, otherwise Blogging for Mums wouldn’t be here now…

 So that’s why we’re going to sit down and look at what to avoid when starting your mummy blog!